 The statistics on the amount of crime in medicine already are available, but people don't think in statistics.
 They think in stories.
 The police are not aware of what they are doing wrong when they refer victims of crimes to state medical boards (hard to imagine graduates of police academies being no smarter than that, but it is the fact).
 State medical boards derail the rule of law in medicine but believe that's okay.
-(When it isn't in the interest of medicine to obey the law, in medicine they believe the law is wrong).
+(When it isn't in the interest of medicine to obey the law, medicine believes the law is wrong).
 So the victims get defeated and are left unable even to tell their stories.
-Without the stories of the victims, they never will come know better, and future victims will not have the experience of others to draw on to help them deal with their tragedies either.
-It is necessary for patients with problems to be heard.
+Without the stories of the victims health care workers cannot learn from their experience either, and future victims will not have that to draw on to help them deal with their tragedies.
+It is necessary for victims of patient harm problems to be heard.

-I have been told of one patient who refused to sign the gag order and still got the settlement.
-Speaking to him to see what can be learned from his experience is on my list of things to do (eventually).
+I know of a patient who refused to sign the gag order and still got the settlement.

 "If all mankind minus one, were of one opinion, and one, and only one person were of the contrary opinion, mankind would be no more justified in silencing that one person, than he, if he had the power, would be justified in silencing mankind." -- John Stuart Mill